1952–53 Fort Wayne Pistons season

 The 1952–53 Fort Wayne Pistons season was the Pistons' fifth season in the NBA and 12th season as a franchise.
+The team was tapped to host the 3rd Annual NBA All-Star Game at the War Memorial Coliseum on January 13, 1953.

 The Pistons finished the season above .500 at 36-33 (.522), 3rd in the Western Division.
 The team advanced to the playoffs, defeating the Rochester Royals 2–1 in the opening series, including a 67–65 home nail-biter to take the series, but lost in the division finals 3–2 to the Minneapolis Lakers as each team won at home in the 5-game series.
 The Pistons were led on the season by center-forward Larry Foust (14.3 ppg, 11.5 rpg, NBA All-Star), guard Andy Phillip (10.0 ppg, 5.0 apg, NBA All-Star) and Don Meineke (10.7 ppg, 6.9 rpg), who would win the inaugural NBA Rookie of the Year Award.
 First round draft choice Dick Groat (11.9 ppg) would play for the Pistons while finishing his degree at Duke University, left the team in February 1953 to serve in the United States Army and returned to sports in 1955 to pursue a baseball career.
 Groat became one of 13 players to play in both the NBA and Major League Baseball.